Building Horse Stables in Hampshire

 At Chart Stables, we build custom wooden stables that look at home in rural and historic settings alike.

 We manufacture robust fixed and mobile stable blocks.
 Our fixed stables are available in the Clipper, Chart, and Chester ranges.
 Our mobile stables come in the Clipper and Chart ranges.
+If you are unsure which option suits your property, compare the pros and cons of mobile and fixed stables.

 The Chester Tiled Roof Stables have a standard roof pitch of 35° and you can tile them with any material you like, making them ideal for properties in historic settings.
 You can extend the canopies to 1.8 metres (6 feet) to create extra weather protection for your horses.
 These come with thick support posts, strengthened headers, and traditional curved bracing.